reksar/uws/README.md

 ### Utility message types (glossary)

-Prefixes of a `- name:` values for Ansible tasks.
+Prefix in the Ansible task `- name:` value:

 **/!/** - Ensure.
 If something needs to be done, try to do it.
 Fail otherwise.